Table of Contents

 In hard times like these, friends and family members can be your rock of strength and help you get through the confusion and emotional pain.

-It’s crucial to take care of your mental, emotional, and physical well-being during this challenging time.
+It’s crucial to adopt healthy habits and take care of your mental, emotional, and physical well-being during this challenging time.
 Exercise, maintain a healthy diet, meditate, or engage in activities that bring joy and relaxation.

 Self-care is a powerful antidote to manipulation and an ex playing mind games.